zyra/ionic-image-loader/README.md

     // disable spinners by default, you can add [spinner]="true" to a specific component instance later on to override this imageLoaderConfig.enableSpinner(false);

+    // set the maximum concurrent connections to 10 imageLoaderConfig.setConcurrency(10);
   }

 }
 ```

-Below are all the methods that the provider has:
+Below are all the methods that the config provider has:

 #### enableDebugMode()
 Enables debug mode to receive console logs, errors, warnings.